Plague Doctor 3D Model

 This Plague Doctor 3D Model consists of 97150 faces, it's fully textured but not rigged yet.
-Textures were made in Substance Designer, modeling was done in Blender.
+Modeling was done in Blender.
 But what was a Plague Doctor historically?

 The historic Plague Doctor was a medical physician who treated victims of the bubonic plague.
 When an epidemic took place, these guys were specifically hired by towns where the plague was raging.
 The good thing: Since the cities were paying their salary, they treated everyone: no matter if poor or wealthy.
 The bad: The Plague Doctors typically weren't experienced physicians or surgeons at all.
 Most of them were either young physicians that wanted to establish themselves in the industry, or second-rate doctors who failed to run a successful medical practice.
 Because of this fact, they rarely cured their patients and, on top of this, used medical practices that weren't effective at all.